Financial Accountability and Reparations for Ukraine

 - Following our open letter to the UK government, we continue our advocacy regarding repurposing the £2.5 billion sale proceeds of Chelsea Football Club for victims in Ukraine.

-- On the basis of our Framework for Financial Accountability for Torture and Other Human Rights Abuses, we continue to explore, research, and participate in events and discussions surrounding possible financial accountability routes in the context of Ukraine, including the enforcement of judgments, and civil litigation (updates coming soon).
+- On the basis of our Framework for Financial Accountability for Torture and Other Human Rights Abuses, we continue to explore, research, and participate in events and discussions surrounding possible financial accountability routes in the context of Ukraine, including the enforcement of judgments, and civil litigation.

-- REDRESS is developing a briefing on the current reparations landscape for victims of the conflict in Ukraine in partnership with the Global Survivors Fund, and continue to support national and international actors on the development and implementation of reparations mechanisms.
+- REDRESS developed a briefing on the reparations landscape for victims of the war in Ukraine in partnership with the Global Survivors Fund, and continues to support national and international actors on the development and implementation of reparations mechanisms.

-- We published a short explainer for civil society on UK targeted sanctions (update coming soon).
+- We published a short explainer for civil society on UK targeted sanctions.

 - Based on our template for NGO submissions to the UK Global Human Rights Sanctions regime, we train and support civil society actors to draft submissions under the Russia Regulations.